Drumcondra, Dublin: History

 The village of Drumcondra was the central area of the civil parish of Clonturk, and the two names were used equally for the religious and civil parishes, but the modern suburban district of Drumcondra also encompasses the old Parish of St. Mary.
 Clonturk had been an alternative name for Drumcondra and the wider area for some time.
+In the middle ages, the area was farm land and primarily used by abbeys and other monastic institutions such as St Mary's Abbey and the Priory of the Trinity.

 The southern stretch of the Slige Midluachra passed through Drumcondra and on into the City where it crossed the Liffey at a location known as the "ford of the hurdles".
 The present-day Drumcondra main road is built on top of the exact route the ancient highway took, the road was one of five ancient roads to meet at Tara, albeit in myth only; in reality, the five roads may have met at a point on the River Liffey in Dublin.

-The Richmond Road connects Fairview with Drumcondra on the northern side of the River Tolka and was laid out to provide access to Drumcondra Castle.
+Richmond Road connects Fairview with Drumcondra on the northern side of the River Tolka and was laid out to provide access to Drumcondra Castle.
 The thoroughfare was a laneway until reputedly a jeweller and merchant called Francis Jacob Grose built a house called Richmond House in the mid-1700s, from which the road is thought to take its name.
 His house was on the site now occupied by St. Vincent's Hospital, Fairview.
-Kingston suggests that he named his house for Richmond, London.
+Kingston suggests that he named his house after Richmond, London.
 Grose's son was the antiquarian, Francis Grose, who is buried at Drumcondra Church.
 Richmond House was bought by the Daughters of Charity and incorporated into St Vincent's.

 The Cat and Cage Pub, on the corner of Drumcondra Road and Church Avenue, was the site of an old postal stop and the point at which rebels, during the 1798 rebellion, seized a postal cart in order to signal to others in North County Dublin to revolt.